How to Turn Emotion Into Productivity: 5 Steps to Better Decisions

 Step 5: Act and Adapt

-The brain absorbs that a person hones through practice.
-Therefore, it’s important to implement ideas, try new things, apply acquired knowledge, change approaches, and evolve oneself.
-Only in this way can one improve the quality of their life.
-According to the authors of this concept, Edward B. Burger and Michael Starbird, this process should be continuous.
+The brain learns what you practice.
+So implement ideas, try new things, apply what you learn, change approaches, and keep evolving.
+Only then can you improve the quality of your life.
+Burger and Starbird say this process should be ongoing.

 Photo: pexels.com